-Pak slams India & others for inflexibility in their push for permanent seats on UNSC
+Pakistan slams India & others for inflexibility in their push for permanent seats on UNSC

-UNITED NATIONS, Feb 7 (APP): Pakistan has told the United Nations that the campaign by a group of countries for permanent seats on the 15-member body defies the 21st century principle of achieving democratic representation through periodic elections.
+UNITED NATIONS, Feb 7 (APP): Pakistan has told the United Nations that the campaign by a group of countries for permanent seats on the Security Council defies the 21st century principle of achieving democratic representation through periodic elections.

-Without naming them, Pakistan’s Ambassador to the UN, Maleeha Lodhi, was referring to the Group of Four — India, Brazil, Germany and Japan –who have been demanding permanent membership of the Security Council for the past twenty years.
+Without naming them, Pakistan’s Ambassador to the UN, Maleeha Lodhi, was referring to the Group of Four — India, Brazil, Germany and Japan –who have been demanding permanent membership of the 15-member body for the past twenty years.

-“In the 21st century it is inconceivable to establish or run an

-institution – national or international- which does not embrace the fundamental principles of representation and accountability with periodic elections and fixed term and rotation…”, Ambassador Lodhi said on Monday in remarks at the long-running Intergovernmental Negotiations aimed at expanding the Security Council to make it more representative.
+“In the 21st century it is inconceivable to establish or run an institution – national or international- which does not embrace the fundamental principles of representation and accountability with periodic elections and fixed term and rotation…”, Ambassador Lodhi said on Monday in remarks at the long-running Intergovernmental Negotiations aimed at expanding the Security Council to make it more representative.

 “But here we are gridlocked in reforming the Security Council because some among us want a status that defies the basic norms of democratic representation and accountability,” the Pakistani envoy said, while asking the G-4 to be flexible in their demand for permanent seats.